LucasDelfino92/morrowindsharp/mw++.md

 ### HIGH RESOLUTION USER INTERFACE

-These mods modify various user interface elements as well as the splash screens to account for higher resolutions.
+Mods that increase the resolution of various interface elements as well as splash screens.

 - [**Better Daedric Font**](https://www.nexusmods.com/morrowind/mods/44540?) by hardek
 High resolution replacer for the Daedric font used in scrolls.